CNC Milling Guide

 Post Processing

 Postprocessing is optional in the CNC milling process.
-However, it is commonly used to bring finished products to a desired final state.
+However, it is commonly used to bring finished CNC milling parts to a desired final state.
 Processing may be aesthetic or functional and varies with materials.
 The part below has undergone bead blasting and anodising type II.

 CNC Milled Aluminium 6082 Anodised Type II Orange